NextronSystems/aurora-agent-manual/usage/faqs.rst

 Why does Aurora Lite use the newest rules while Aurora doesn't?
 ---------------------------------------------------------------

 The rules used by our commercial product go through an intensive internal testing process before we release them to our customers.
 The rule set used by Aurora includes the `Github repository <https://github.com/SigmaHQ/sigma/tree/master/rules>`_ maintained by the Sigma community and Nextron's own private Sigma rules.

+The tests include:

+- Sigma tests against EVTX files exported from 30+ different test systems
+- Live tests on 4+ Windows machines with simulated user activity
+- 24h live endurance tests on 30+ different test systems

 The Aurora Lite version always uses the current ``master`` of the `Github repository <https://github.com/SigmaHQ/sigma/tree/master/rules>`_ maintained by the Sigma community.
 This set goes through some rudimentary testing against exported EVTX files but isn't tested on live systems.

-If you want to use the most current and untested rule set, you can add the ``--sigdev`` flag to the command line flags used by the update tasks.
+If you want to use the most current and untested rule set, you can add the ``--sigdev`` flag to the command line flags used by the update tasks (add it right after the ``update`` or ``upgrade`` command).
 Please be aware that support cases caused by the use of that untested rule set may not be covered by the existing maintenance or support contract.

 .. figure:: ../images/aurora_sigdev_signatures.png
    :target: ../images/aurora_sigdev_signatures.png